bentoml/BentoML/DEVELOPMENT.md

 |`external_scripts`| `<str>`| optional shell scripts that can be run on top of `./scripts/ci/run_tests.sh` for given testsuite |
 |`type_tests`| `<Literal["e2e","unit","integration"]>`| define type of tests for given `target` |

-When `type_tests` is set to `e2e`, `./scripts/ci/run_tests.sh` will change current directory into given `root_test_dir` and will run testsuite from there.
+When `type_tests` is set to `e2e`, `./scripts/ci/run_tests.sh` will change current directory into the given `root_test_dir`, and will run the testsuite from there.

-The reason why we encourage developers to use the scripts in CI is that under the hood when we uses pytest, we will create a custom reports for given tests.
-This report then can be used as carryforward flags on codecov for consistent reporting.
+The reason why we encourage developers to use the scripts in CI is that under the hood when we use pytest, we will create a custom report for the given tests.
+This report can then be used as carryforward flags on codecov for consistent reporting.

 Example:
 ```yaml